sustech-cs304/team-project-25spring-42/doc/report1-42.md

 4. **Course Tools**

    The Course Tools feature is designed to enhance the learning experience by integrating essential academic tools directly into the IDE.
-From **managing schedules and course information to facilitating real-time communication and organizing multiple courses**, this feature ensures that students have everything they need to succeed in one centralized platform.
+Includes **small IDE**,a powerful **File Reader** and an intuitive **Note Taker**, designed to streamline your study process and keep all your learning materials organized in one place.
+Whether you’re reviewing lecture slides, annotating PDFs, or jotting down key concepts, these tools ensure that you can focus on learning without the hassle of switching between multiple apps.

 5. **Account System & Friend Chatting**

    The Account System & Friend Chatting feature is designed to create a **personalized and collaborative** learning environment.
 By integrating a robust account system with seamless communication tools, this feature ensures that students can manage their profiles, connect with peers, and collaborate effectively—all within the IDE

-6. **Learning Tools**

-   The Learning Tools feature includes a powerful **File Reader** and an intuitive **Note Taker**, designed to streamline your study process and keep all your learning materials organized in one place.
-Whether you’re reviewing lecture slides, annotating PDFs, or jotting down key concepts, these tools ensure that you can focus on learning without the hassle of switching between multiple apps.